 Reserving Your Puppy

-If there are still puppies available after eight weeks of age and you want a puppy but can’t get here immediately I will do a 24-hour verbal hold for those of you who can pay via Paypal and a 2-4 business day hold for those of you paying with a postal money order.
+If there are still puppies available after eight weeks of age and you want a puppy but can’t get here immediately we will do a 24-hour verbal hold for those of you who can pay via Paypal and a 2-4 business day hold for those of you paying with a postal money order.
 If your postal money order does not arrive in the reasonable shipping time the puppy will be given to the next customer in line.

 Give Us A Call

 The first person to call or to leave a message will be given first chance.
-You may leave messages on our answering machine on a Sunday, but your calls will not be returned until Monday morning.
+You may leave messages on our answering machine on Sunday, but your calls will not be returned until Monday morning.